strewb/SE2014/2_Introduction.md

 Fuction of the system
 =====================

-1.Locate and show map guidance and estimated arriving time.
+1. Locate and show map guidance and estimated arriving time.
+2. Onlne service based on user ID
+a.
+Library
-2.Onlne service based on user ID a.Library b.Computer reservation service (e.g. computer in a lab.room)
+b.
+Computer reservation service (e.g. computer in a lab.room)
-c.Remind service(e.g. the class will start in 5minutes,go now)
+c.
+Remind service(e.g. the class will start in 5minutes,go now)
-d.online chat(work as social media)
+d. online chat(work as social media)
-3.//This is for 2nd stage
+3. //This is for 2nd stage
 Establish communication between indoor and outdoor postioning system.